English

 • Appearance: Leaves range from greenish to dark brown

-• Key Feature: Oxidation level varies by type, creating diverse flavor profiles
+• Key Feature: Variable oxidation creates diverse flavor profiles

 Black Tea: